cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 between the predicted end of the EVA and when life support would run out.
 This meant we needed a way to collect information about the crew's progress during the EVA in as unobtrusive way as possible.
 Our interface was designed to be very simple - just checkboxes and timers that made sense at a glance.
+If you're interested in learning more, check out the blog posts I wrote here and here and Matthew's thesis here @@cite@@.

-Matthew used my software to publish his thesis @@cite@@, got a job at NASA as a research engineer for human spaceflight, and I followed behind him a few months later.
+After he graduated with his PhD, Matthew got a job at NASA as a research engineer for human spaceflight, and I followed behind him a few months later.

 ## NASA Part 2 - Realizing (the Problem) Space is Bigger